08/01/2021

 If your car has a title loan, scrapping it is only possible if the lien is resolved.
 Since the lender holds a financial claim on the auto, you must first pay off the remaining debt or negotiate with the lienholder for approval to proceed with scrapping.

 Reputable junkyards check for liens on vehicles before accepting them for scrap.
-This precaution ensures compliance with legal requirements and avoids issues, such as handling stolen property or disputed ownership.
+This precaution ensures compliance with legal requirements and avoids issues such as handling stolen property or disputed ownership.

-Steps to Check Lien Status Before Junking
+How to Check Lien Status Before Junking

 What Happens If You Buy or Sell a Car with an Existing Lien?

-Remember that if you buy a car with a lien, you must provide the remaining debt sum to the lender.
+If you buy a car with a lien, you must provide the remaining debt sum to the lender.
 Before signing up for this deal, do your research.
 Check the vehicle’s maintenance report, VIN, warranty paperwork, and, most importantly, its title and the specified payoff amount.
 The latter is what you’ll have to pay back to the lender to obtain full ownership of the auto.

 08/01/2021